Battle of Stångebro: Background

-The battle
+Battle

-Stångebro is an area around two old bridges over the river Stångån, Stora Stångebro and Lilla Stångebro.
-Today it is a central part of Linköping, but in the 16th century the city did not extend east of the river.
+At the time of the battle there were two bridges over the river Stångån, Stora Stångebro and Lilla Stångebro.
+Today this is a central part of Linköping, but in the 16th century the city did not extend east of the river.
 When the forces of Duke Charles approached from the east on the morning of 25 September, Sigismund's army charged out of the city and met them at these bridges.
 A thick fog was instrumental at hiding the troop movements from their respective enemies.
 Both armies included small sections of cavalry.

 The duke was the first to attack.
 He won a quick victory at Stora Stångebro and moved his troops over to Lilla Stångebro, where Sigismund's forces had reached the eastern shore and defended a good position.
 The duke's forces retired up a hill, where severe fighting followed.
 Sigismund's cavalry did not engage in this fight, which led to a certain victory for Duke Charles.

 At this point, Sigismund asked for a truce, which was accepted.
-According to propaganda from Duke Charles, his losses where light, only ca. 40 dead and slightly more than 200 wounded while King Sigismund lost 2,000 soldiers, many of them drowned in the river while they retreated.
+According to propaganda from Duke Charles, his losses were light, only ca. 40 dead and slightly more than 200 wounded while King Sigismund lost 2,000 soldiers, many of them drowned in the river while they retreated.

 Aftermath

 In negotiations after the battle, Charles demanded that Sigismund send home his troops and surrender the Privy Council members loyal to him, and that the king himself stay to attend the Riksens ständer.
 Sigismund chose to leave the country instead, sailing back to Poland, but surrendering the Privy Council members in question.

 Soon, only Kalmar was held by the king's people.
 When it fell on 12 May 1599, Duke Charles had control over the entire country.
 When he asked the Riksens ständer at Linköping in 1600 for support as regent, it answered by proclaiming him king.
 He did not begin to use the title himself however, under the name Charles IX, until 1603.
 This Riksens ständer also appointed a court to judge those aristocrats who had fought with Sigismund in the battle.
-Eight were sentenced to death; five of the executions were carried out.
+Eight were sentenced to death; five of the executions were carried out, including Erik Sparre, then-Lord High Chancellor of Sweden.
 This event, at the main square of Linköping on 20 March 1600, is known as the Linköping Bloodbath.

 With Sigismund's loss of the Swedish crown, the Polish–Swedish union was dissolved.
 A deep conflict between Sweden and Poland emerged; the nations would clash many times during the Polish–Swedish War, not to be resolved until the Great Northern War.
 Also, most remaining Catholic elements of Swedish society were wiped out, and Sweden became one of the foremost advocates of Protestantism, not least important during the Thirty Years' War.